top of page

 How soon after surgery should I start physio?

-For most knee surgeries, you can see a private physiotherapist at two weeks post-op, depending on your surgeon’s protocol.
-Early movement is critical to avoid joint stiffness.
+For most knee surgeries, you can see a private physiotherapist around two weeks post-op, depending on your surgeon’s protocol.
+Early movement is often recommended to support mobility and reduce stiffness.

 Can physio help avoid knee surgery?